rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 Tags: Python, IPython Notebook, VTK, STL, Ray Tracing, Ray Casting
 Categories: Image Processing, Visualization, VTK

-In this post I will show how to use VTK to trace rays emanating from the cell-centers of a source mesh, intersecting with another target mesh, and then show you how to cast subsequent rays bouncing off the target adhering to physical laws.
+In this post I will show how to use VTK to trace rays emanating from the cell-centers of a source mesh, intersecting with another target mesh, and then show you how to cast subsequent rays bouncing off the target adhering to physics laws.
 This will include calculating the cell-centers in a mesh, calculating the normal vectors at those cells, vector visualization through glyphs, as well as other elements of visualization like textures and scene-lighting.

 ---